-The most loved brands connect with their audience on a deeper level than most brands.
+The most loved brands connect with their audience on a deeper level than most brands and those with an authentic brand purpose often capture hearts.
 According to Netbase, Lego is the third most loved brand in Europe with 280,314 expressions of love towards it back in 2017.
 Business Insider’s article dives into the full list of 21.

 No doubt you will have some fond memories of at least one or two of them.

 Maybe you’re attached to your Macbook, your Air Max or your Heinz Baked beans.